brotatotes/bht-automation/bht gen 3/Mark/Chapter 12/Mark 12 19 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-22-2023 23:26:59
+- Timestamp: 12-25-2023 20:32:44
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 75
+- BHT Word Count: 82
-- BHT Commentary Usage: 37.25%
+- BHT Commentary Usage: 33.87%
-- BHT Quality Score: 1.3966630763814534
+- BHT Quality Score: 1.6391751597555788
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (51):
+- ChatGPT injected words (62):
-	['a', 'about', 'adhere', 'aim', 'and', 'approach', 'as', 'brothers', 'by', 'case', 'children', 'complex', 'contentious', 'dies', 'discussion', 'each', 'engaging', 'for', 'has', 'in', 'interpretation', 'interpreting', 'its', 'jesus', 'law', 'leaving', 'literal', 'marries', 'mentioned', 'moses', 'of', 'pharisees', 'question', 'raising', 'refer', 'series', 'significance', 'situation', 'test', 'the', 'they', 'this', 'to', 'understanding', 'who', 'whom', 'widow', 'wisdom', 'with', 'without', 'written']
+	['a', 'about', 'and', 'any', 'brother', 'children', 'continuity', 'conversation', 'deceased', 'deuteronomy', 'died', 'duty', 'emphasizes', 'family', 'fell', 'follow', 'for', 'found', 'future', 'generations', 'guidance', 'have', 'him', 'his', 'if', 'importance', 'in', 'instruction', 'interesting', 'is', 'it', 'leaving', 'left', 'levirate', 'man', 'mark', 'marriage', 'marries', 'matthew', 'mentioned', 'moses', 'note', 'of', 'on', 'practice', 'responsibility', 's', 'said', 'suggesting', 'surviving', 'that', 'the', 'this', 'to', 'uses', 'where', 'while', 'wife', 'without', 'word', 'writing', 'wrote']
-- ChatGPT injected words (significant words only) (32):
+- ChatGPT injected words (significant words only) (41):
-	['adhere', 'aim', 'approach', 'brothers', 'case', 'children', 'complex', 'contentious', 'dies', 'discussion', 'engaging', 'interpretation', 'interpreting', 'jesus', 'law', 'leaving', 'literal', 'marries', 'mentioned', 'moses', 'pharisees', 'question', 'raising', 'refer', 'series', 'significance', 'situation', 'test', 'understanding', 'widow', 'wisdom', 'written']
+	['brother', 'children', 'continuity', 'conversation', 'deceased', 'deuteronomy', 'died', 'duty', 'emphasizes', 'family', 'fell', 'follow', 'found', 'future', 'generations', 'guidance', 'importance', 'instruction', 'interesting', 'leaving', 'left', 'levirate', 'man', 'mark', 'marriage', 'marries', 'matthew', 'mentioned', 'moses', 'note', 'practice', 'responsibility', 's', 'said', 'suggesting', 'surviving', 'uses', 'wife', 'word', 'writing', 'wrote']

 ### Logs
-- Attempt 1 BHT: In Mark 12:19, the Pharisees bring up the case of a widow who marries seven brothers consecutively, each dying without leaving any children.
-Their question is rooted in the law Moses wrote in Deuteronomy 25:5 about a brother marrying his deceased sibling's widow.
-The first-tier commentary emphasizes that Moses wrote this law, and the second-tier commentary adds that the Pharisees acknowledged and adhered to the literal sense of Moses' writings.
-This background helps us understand why the Pharisees bring up this case to Jesus, highlighting their desire to test Him with a complex and contentious legal question.
+- Attempt 1 BHT: In Mark 12:19, the conversation revolves around the concept of levirate marriage, which is the practice of a man marrying his deceased brother's wife to raise up offspring for him.
+Moses wrote about this in Deuteronomy 25:5, stating that if a man's brother dies without leaving any children, it is the responsibility of the surviving brother to marry the widow and have children in his brother's name.
+The first-tier commentary mentions that Matthew uses the word said, while Mark uses wrote, indicating that Moses had left this instruction in writing for future generations to observe.
+The passage highlights the importance of familial duty and continuity in the context of marriage and offspring.
-- 🔄 Mark 12:19 (attempt 1, 98 words, 33.85% quotes quality score: 1.5745210922532187, V2 normalized quality score: 43.7, commentator tiers 1-3: 52.52%, 0.0%, 47.48%)
+- 🔄 Mark 12:19 (attempt 1, 114 words, 34.72% quotes quality score: 1.6516616534617374, V2 normalized quality score: 46.26, commentator tiers 1-3: 56.06%, 0.0%, 43.94%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: In this passage, the Pharisees raise a question based on a scenario outlined by Moses in the law, where a widow marries a series of brothers who all die without leaving any children.
-This law penned by Moses holds significance for the Pharisees, as they adhere to the literal interpretation of his writings.
-By bringing up this case, the Pharisees aim to challenge Jesus with a complex legal issue, seeking to test his wisdom and expertise in interpreting the law.
-- 🔄 Mark 12:19 (attempt 2, 80 words, 35.71% quotes quality score: 1.3757513038078444, V2 normalized quality score: 37.09, commentator tiers 1-3: 45.64%, 0.0%, 54.36%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- 'PASSAGE' FOUND IN BHT!
-- Attempt 3 BHT: The Pharisees approach Jesus with a question regarding a situation described by Moses in the law.
-The scenario involves a widow married to seven brothers consecutively, all of whom die without leaving any children.
-The law that Moses wrote holds significant importance for the Pharisees, as they firmly adhere to its literal interpretation.
-Through this question, they seek to test Jesus, challenging his understanding and wisdom in interpreting the law.
-This interaction highlights their desire to engage in a complex and contentious discussion about legal matters.
+- Attempt 2 BHT: In the conversation mentioned, Moses wrote about the practice of levirate marriage, where a man marries his deceased brother's wife to have children for him.
+The responsibility fell on the surviving brother if his brother died without leaving any children.
+This instruction, found in Deuteronomy 25:5, emphasizes the importance of family duty and continuity.
+It is interesting to note that while Matthew uses the word said, Mark uses wrote, suggesting that Moses left this guidance in writing for future generations to follow.
-- 🔄 Mark 12:19 (attempt 3, 86 words, 35.94% quotes quality score: 1.1175931825070449, V2 normalized quality score: 28.5, commentator tiers 1-3: 46.17%, 0.0%, 53.83%)
+- 🔄 Mark 12:19 (attempt 2, 82 words, 33.87% quotes quality score: 1.6391751597555788, V2 normalized quality score: 45.84, commentator tiers 1-3: 54.19%, 0.0%, 45.81%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The Pharisees bring up a scenario outlined in the law, written by Moses, where a widow marries multiple brothers consecutively, all of whom die without leaving children.
-This law holds importance for the Pharisees, as they adhere to its literal interpretation.
-Their intention is to test Jesus by posing a complex legal question, showcasing their desire to engage in a contentious discussion regarding the law.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 3 BHT: In this conversation, Moses wrote about the practice of levirate marriage, where a man marries his deceased brother's wife to have children in his brother's name.
+If a man's brother died without leaving any children, it became the responsibility of the surviving brother to take the widow as his wife and continue the family line.
+This instruction, recorded in Deuteronomy 25:5, highlights the significance of familial duty and continuity.
+It is worth noting that the difference in wording used by Matthew and Mark draws attention to the enduring nature of this written instruction.
-- 🔄 Mark 12:19 (attempt 4, 65 words, 37.25% quotes quality score: 1.1867577700078915, V2 normalized quality score: 30.8, commentator tiers 1-3: 43.06%, 0.0%, 56.94%)
+- 🔄 Mark 12:19 (attempt 3, 95 words, 36.51% quotes quality score: 1.5695253703929322, V2 normalized quality score: 43.53, commentator tiers 1-3: 54.97%, 0.0%, 45.03%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The Pharisees approach Jesus with a question about a situation mentioned by Moses in the law.
-They refer to a widow who marries a series of brothers, each of whom dies without leaving children.
-This law, written by Moses, has significance for the Pharisees as they adhere to its literal interpretation.
-By raising this case, the Pharisees aim to test Jesus' understanding and wisdom in interpreting the law, engaging in a complex and contentious discussion.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 4 BHT: The discussion centers around the practice of levirate marriage, where a man is instructed to marry his deceased brother's wife to ensure the continuation of the family line.
+Moses wrote about this obligation, stating that if a man's brother dies without children, it becomes the responsibility of the surviving brother to take the widow as his wife.
+This guidance underscores the importance of fulfilling familial duty and preserving the lineage.
+The distinction between said and wrote in Matthew and Mark indicates that Moses left this directive in written form for future generations to adhere to.
-- 🔄 Mark 12:19 (attempt 5, 75 words, 37.25% quotes quality score: 1.3966630763814534, V2 normalized quality score: 37.78, commentator tiers 1-3: 47.56%, 0.0%, 52.44%)
+- 🔄 Mark 12:19 (attempt 4, 97 words, 31.82% quotes quality score: 1.4708594170763556, V2 normalized quality score: 40.25, commentator tiers 1-3: 57.48%, 0.0%, 42.52%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
+- Attempt 5 BHT: The passage explores the concept of levirate marriage, where a man is obliged to marry his deceased brother's widow to ensure the continuation of his brother's lineage.
+Moses wrote about this practice, highlighting the responsibility of the surviving brother to take on this role.
+The contrasting choice of words used in Matthew and Mark, said and wrote respectively, suggests the enduring nature of this instruction.
+It underscores the significance of fulfilling familial duty by upholding this practice for future generations.
+- 🔄 Mark 12:19 (attempt 5, 82 words, 29.31% quotes quality score: 1.2043849735602605, V2 normalized quality score: 31.39, commentator tiers 1-3: 52.14%, 0.0%, 47.86%)
+	- BHT WAS OVER 80 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
+	- 'PASSAGE' FOUND IN BHT!
-- ✅ Mark 12:19 bht prompt v0.8 (75 words, 37.25% quotes)
+- ✅ Mark 12:19 bht prompt v0.8 (82 words, 33.87% quotes)
-- quality score: 1.3966630763814534, V2 normalized quality score: 37.78, commentator tiers 1-3: 47.56%, 0.0%, 52.44%)
+- quality score: 1.6391751597555788, V2 normalized quality score: 45.84, commentator tiers 1-3: 54.19%, 0.0%, 45.81%)